lemlac/mulem/docs/reference.md

 This gives you a great deal of flexibility in how you choose to express your code.

-### Contextual Reference (`$`)
+### Pipeline Context (`$`)

-`$` has a special meaning in Mulang.
-It holds the values of the current context.
+Any variable starting with `$` is a **context variable.** These are scoped variables that functions can see when they're called.

 Variable names in Mulang don't allow `$` inside them, but this symbol is treated like a name.
 You can put symbols next to it, but other words needs to be seperated with a space next to it.

 ```
 -$    -- This is okay, 1 symbol + 1 word: `-` + `$`.